How to grow and care for Helenium

 - Helenium ‘Riverton beauty’.
 A perennial variety with yellow petals that are reddish on the undersides.

 - Helenium ‘Wyndley’.
 A variety which grows to just 90cm (3’).
 This perennial has yellow petals with a slightly darker centre.

 Most Heleniums are easy to grow perennials, coming back year after year.
 They are best planted out in May or June, when you will need:

 - A garden fork.

 Perennial Heleniums can be bought from most garden retailers as plug plants or as more mature specimens.
-They can also be propagated from existing plants:
+They can also be divided easily from existing plants.

 - Use a garden fork to dig out a clump of Helenium, and then a sharp spade to split it into smaller pieces.
 Do this dividing in March, April or October.

 - Either plant straight out, following steps 3-4 below, or place in a pot temporarily to grow on, until you are ready to plant it out the following year.